yetanotherco/aligned_layer_tendermint/README.md

 ```
 </details>

-This will send a cairo proof to the blockchain.
-The CLI will ask for a signature and then it will print the transaction's information.

-To check the output of the transaction:
+To check the output of the transaction, copy the given `<txhash>` and run:

 ```sh
 alignedlayerd q tx <txhash> | grep verification_finished -B 10